-- If you are expected to be released quickly, you might be able to skip the jumpsuit and keep wearing your own clothes, but if you are not expected to make bail quickly you you will have to change into a jail issued jumpsuit.
+- If you are expected to be released quickly, you might be able to skip the jumpsuit and keep wearing your own clothes, but if you are not expected to make bail quickly you will have to change into a jail issued jumpsuit.

 Have you ever been booked into jail?
 If you have, please share your experience so others can benefit from your story.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Do you have any tips that will help other people make it through jail intake?

 Tell Your Story

 When you finally post bail, you will be allowed to go home after you get discharged.
 This process may take between 30 minutes to hours or even all day long.
 In other words the faster you can pay your bail, the faster you will be freed.
 Also, how fast you get released can depend on if you have a cash bond or if a judge has to figure out the bail amount.
 For minor offenses, you will simply be booked and then released on your recognizance without having to pay bail.
 When you have served out your jail sentence and are given a release date, you should plan to get released between 9am and noon.